flootr/peew/README.md

 #### Element.addChildNode(Element)

-Adds the given Element to the children of the current Element. **Note:**T his returns the child, not the current Element!
+Adds the given Element to the children of the current Element. **Note:** This returns the added child, not the current Element!

 #### Element.setText(String)